PereViader/ManualDi/README.md

 In this snippet, an integer with a value of 1 is registered.
 Then an object is bound to the container by redirecting the integer binding to it.
 As a result, when the object is requested, the container resolves the integer and returns 1.

-This is a shorthand for calling Resolve on the container for the type:
+Using FromContainer is the same :

 ```csharp
 b.Bind<object, int>().FromMethod(c => c.Resolve<int>());
 ```

-#### Container All
+### Container All

 Just like `FromContainer` binds all the instances to the container